jhardy3/Timeline/README.md

 ### ImageController

-5. Implement a mock response by returning a UIImage named "MockPhoto"
-6. Add a sample photo to the ```Assets.xcassets``` folder named ```MockPhoto``` for you to use as staged data.

 ### Black Diamonds

 ### Tests

 ## Part Two - Wire Up Views

-* build a reusable login/signup view controller
-* implement a collection view based master-detail interface
-* implement a search controller

-Build the login/signup view controller, the profile view, and the user list/search controller that will be used to list friends and search users to add as friends.
-Do not focus too much time on polishing the views.
-The purpose of wiring up view controllers is to get things functional.

-### Signup / Login Picker View

-This is the first view that the user will see of our application.
-We want it to briefly describe the app and present the option for the user to Sign Up or Log In.
-There are many ways to lay out this view.
-The steps below are simply one way to do so.
-Experiment with stack views and autolayout to get a pleasing view.
-Use the Storyboard Preview feature to see your changes on various device sizes.

 ##### Storyboard Setup

-1. Add a vertical stack view that will hold our labels and buttons, constrain it to the leading and trailing margins, 44 points from the top, and at least 225 points from the bottom.
-    * note: Because resizing a view based on keyboard presence is outside the scope of this project, we add a 225 point margin to the bottom to allow space for the keyboard.
-    * note: To keep the bottom of the ```UIStackView``` at least 225 points from the bottom, but allow it to be further if the content allows for it, adjust the priority of the bottom constraint to 750.
-2. Add a ```UILabel``` with the word 'Timeline' in big, bold text.
-3. Add a ```UILabel``` with a short description for the app in smaller text.
-4. Move your 'Sign Up' and 'Log In' buttons from Part 1 into the ```UIStackView``` and embed them in a horizontal stack view to place them side by side.

 We will implement the code for this view after setting up the Signup / Login View scene.